Learning Assessment: Resources

 Length: 1-day (6-hour) class

-A Professional Learning Community (PLC) is an ongoing systematic faculty led process to support faculty in their collaborative quest for further understanding about how to improve their professional practice and student learning.
-PLCs at PCC are faculty driven and their focus is based upon member’s interests and questions.
-Each PLC has one or more trained facilitators to move the conversation and support deep reflection.
+A Professional Learning Community (PLC) is an ongoing systematic faculty- led process to support faculty in their collaborative quest for further understanding about how to improve their professional practice and student learning.
+PLCs at PCC are faculty driven and their focus is based upon members' interests and questions.
+Each PLC has one or more trained facilitators to move the conversation and to support deep reflection.

 There are one or more facilitators and ongoing PLCs at each campus and the SE Center.
-For more information or to request to join a group, contact Sally Earll (firstname.lastname@example.org, 971722-7812) or contact the TLC coordinator on your campus.
+For more information or to request to join a group, contact Sally Earll (email@example.com, 971.722.7812) or contact a campus Teaching/Learning Center (TLC) coordinator.

 Are you tired of divisive debates that just perpetuate the lines between us and them?
 Want a respectful and productive conversation about important issues?

-CCP is based on the National Issue Forum, a group that has been working for a long time to increase the quality of conversations about public issues.
+CCP is based on the National Issues Forum, a group that has been working for a long time to increase the quality of conversations about public issues.
 In order to have wise decisions, we can't just sound off, argue over solutions, or impose our values.
-We have to struggle with the hard choices that every issue entails, considering the pros and cons of each option.
+We have to struggle with the hard choices every issue entails and consider the pros and cons of each option.
 That is deliberation in a nut shell.
 Deliberation is not debate.

 A group of PCC faculty and staff has been trained in the forum process, and will be inviting members of the PCC community to engage in conversations relating to education and local concerns.